From 0 to 25,420 businesses in 4 years. Happy Birthday, Customerly! 🎉

 I want to say a huge thanks to all of them for making Customerly better every day.

 Thank you, Matteo, Gianni, Igor, Victoria, Daniele, Olga, Vlad, Garik, Olga and Nastya.

 Every single action you do every day contributes to helping that billion people our mission stands for.

 Without a great team, it’s impossible to build a product so impactful on people’s lives.

 And I wanted to say Thank You to those 25K+ people (A stadium full of people) that signed up along the way.
 Even those that churned.
 They shared with us an important lesson: Never stop improving your solution.

 From your CEO, Happy Birthday Customerly 🎉

-I’m proud of what you have become and how many people you are serving every day.
+I’m proud of what you have become and how many people you serve daily.

 P.s.
-If you have found this article inspiring for a friend of yours running or launching a startup please share it with him/her/their.
+If you have found this article inspiring for a friend running or launching a startup, please share it with him/her/their.